 For your brand purpose to be effective, it needs to guide everything your company does, but be careful not just to pay lip service to what you think your customers want to hear.
 This can turn people off your brand and it will be seen as just another marketing campaign.
 People will see right through insincerity and it’s difficult to get loyalty back once it’s lost.

-Once you have a defined Brand Purpose, you need to build it into your brand, and that means starting with your internal team and working your way outwards.
+Once you have a defined Brand Purpose, you need to build it into your brand design, and that means starting with your internal team and working your way outwards.
 Every member of your team needs to believe in your Brand Purpose, and it’s up to you to help them understand it.
 If your team can get excited about it, it gives them a sense of purpose, belonging and a reason to do what they do.
 Like I said earlier, it now becomes their reason to get out of bed and come to work every day, knowing there is a true purpose behind doing what they do.
 They’ll feel like what they are doing each day really matters and there’s no better feeling than that for all members of your team.
 Once your team is on board with it, it will show itself across your entire company and become embedded in everything you do as a business.

 An important thing to remember is having a brand purpose is one thing, but standing up for it, no matter what the consequences are, is quite a different matter.
 If you want your team, your customers and your shareholders to truly believe in you, you need to be willing to take a stand for your brand purpose, even when the odds are stacked against you.
 We all remember what happened when Nike stood behind Colin Kaepernick and the protest movement he created.
 Their share price dropped dramatically when political groups starting calling for a boycott of the brand.
 But Nike stood up for what they believed, as did Colin Kaepernick, no matter what the cost would be.
 The Nike brand came out of the other side of the debate stronger and more empowered than ever before and their market value hit an all-time high.